TaekAndBrendan/easyfm/README.md

 ### 3.4 GETTING STARTED

-easyfm, mainly written in Python 3.7+, has two specific features: a working module and a secondary window.
+**_easyfm_**, mainly written in Python 3.7+, has two specific features: a working module and a secondary window.
 The work module enables end-to-end file manipulation (with a simple mouse click)— post-processing, filtering, extracting, format conversion, and final result calculations—by integrating four Python libraries and two executable programs with additional visualisation and conversation tools (mostly many well-established open-source Python packages).
 The secondary window (Project Folder, Help and Log) is mainly designed to support the major work module.

 #### 3.4.1 Secondary Window (SW)
-![Figure 1: Integration of secondary window with main work module of easyfm](./readmeimg/figure1.png) Figure 1: Integration of secondary window with main work module of easyfm.
+![Figure 1: Integration of secondary window with main work module of easyfm](./readmeimg/figure1.png) Figure 1: Integration of secondary window with main work module of **_easyfm_**.

  A) Four main work modules (green box) to BLAST, BLAT, ORF, and File Manipulation.
  B) Three secondary modules (green box) to assist with main work modules and extra features using a right mouse click.